In this article, we will investigate and answer the question; why does reheated food taste better?

 Yes, given long enough, the fats would eventually succumb to increasing heat in the mouth and become more fluid but you wouldn’t be able to taste it due to something known as sensory adaptation.
 When the food is first put in the mouth, the receptors on the tongue send strong impulses to the brain, which make those initial bites incredibly overt.
 The following bites will not generate such an intense response from the receptors and as such, the perception will diminish over the course of time.

 This is certainly something worth a passing thought when you eye up that cold pizza from the night before.
+After all, it’s only science that can answer the question; “why does reheated food taste better?”.

 This article was researched by our regular contributing food geek (And purveyor of a fine ‘fro) Alex, and was co-written with Kitchen Geekery.